mhdawson/micro-app-cordova-launcher/README.md

 * auth - if the micro-app requires authentication then you must provide the password for the micro-app encrypted using the enc_config_value.js utility.
          (see below).
-When you start native application you will be prompted for the password used to generate the key for the encryption.
+When you start the native application you will be prompted for the password used to generate the key for the encryption.